fraser-twinkl/murmurhash3-test/README.md

 While PHP's built-in `murmur3a` appears consistent with the `murmurhash3` modularised JavaScript implementation, the custom PHP implementation of `hash3Int` does not.

+I have rasied this as an issue on `lastguest/murmurhash-php` here: https://github.com/lastguest/murmurhash-php/issues/16

 ## Contributing

 Feel free to submit issues or pull requests if you find any bugs or have improvements to suggest :)